Developer-DAO/academy/README.md

 ### How do I review a PR?

-It's also important that people review PRs -- a great learning experience and important for an open-source proeject.
+It's also important that people review PRs -- a great learning experience and important for an open-source project.

 Some helpful things when reviewing PRs:

 - **ALWAYS** download and run the code you're reviewing.
-Never eye-ball it in the PR and approve it.
+Never eyeball it in the PR and approve it.
 - when you review a PR, please add yourself as a reviewer in GitHub so we know someone is reviewing